How to tell if your security software might be causing an issue

 If your security software is causing an issue with iTunes

-- Your iPhone, iPad, or iPod touch aren't recognized in iTunes, or they won't back up, restore, update, sync, or activate.
+- Your iPhone, iPad or iPod touch aren't recognised in iTunes, or they won't back up, restore, update, sync or activate.

 - You can’t connect to iTunes Store to buy or download content.